GaloisInc/pirate/spec/elf_extensions.rst

 parent sensitivity, meaning that an enclave authorized at the child level is also authorized at the parent level (i.e., the parent is less sensitive than the child).
-Lists of required or provided capabilities/sensitivities are specified as strings in ``.capstrtab``, ending in ``CAP_NULL``.
+Lists of required or provided capabilities/sensitivities are specified as strings in ``.gaps.strtab``, ending in ``CAP_NULL``.

 Special Sections